-Here are four other places to consider hosting your tea ceremony at:
+Here are four popular places to consider hosting your Chinese tea ceremony:

-Whether you are hosting a Chinese banquet or a rehearsal dinner at a restaurant, you can always take advantage of the space to also conduct your tea ceremony at.
-The advantage here is that you’ll have easy access to tea and hot water, as well as tea cups.
+Whether you are hosting a Chinese wedding banquet or a rehearsal dinner at a restaurant, you can always take advantage of the space to also conduct your tea ceremony at.
+The advantage here is that you’ll have easy access to tea and hot water, as well as all the tea cups you might need for your extended family.

 If you want beautiful scenery and photos of the tea ceremony, then you can’t go wrong with hosting it outdoors.
 If you’re agnostic to the location, try looking for a park that has a Pagoda that you could host your tea ceremony in.